-We developed tissue-specific tetracycline-inducible DM1 mouse models to express DMPK RNA containing 960 CUG repeats that reproduce several phenotypic and molecular features of DM1 in heart and skeletal muscle.
-We also use cell culture models of the disease.
+We developed tissue-specific tetracycline-inducible DM1 mouse models to express human DMPK RNA containing 960 CUG repeats that reproduce several phenotypic and molecular features of DM1 in heart and skeletal muscle (Human Mol.
+Genet.
+27, 2789; J Clin Invest Insight 6:e143465).
+We also use immortalized myoblast cell culture models of the disease.
 Specific projects include:

-- Identify the molecular basis for skeletal muscle wasting using the DM1 mouse model, immortalized human DM1 muscle cultures and DM1 patient tissue samples.
+- Identify the molecular basis for skeletal muscle wasting using the DM1 CUGexp RNA mouse model, immortalized human DM1 muscle cultures and DM1 patient tissue samples.

-- Identify the molecular basis for cardiac arrhythmias using the DM1 mouse model, cell cultures expressing 960 CUG repeat RNA and patient tissue samples.
+- Identify the molecular basis for cardiac arrhythmias using the DM1 CUGexp RNA mouse model and patient tissue samples.

-- Identify proteins associated with foci and non-foci CUGexp RNA to define altered signaling pathways, disease modifiers and potential therapeutic targets.
+- Identify proteins associated with foci and non-foci CUGexp RNA using proximity labeling to define altered signaling pathways, disease modifiers and potential therapeutic targets.

-- Use existing DM1 mouse models for heart and skeletal muscle and cell culture models to test therapeutic approaches including with industrial partners.
+- The DM1 CUGexp RNA mouse model is being used to test therapeutic approaches including with industrial partners.